Tucson Democrat Regina Romero enters race for mayor

 In her campaign kick-off, Romero highlighted her accomplishments on the council, helping to draft the City’s Primary Jobs Incentive Program and the creation of an Economic Initiatives office.

-Romero has also not been afraid to fight politically, clashing with state officials and has helped to lead the fight locally to overturn SB1070.
+Romero has also not been afraid to fight politically, clashing with state officials and helping to lead the fight locally to overturn SB1070.
 The state law required police officers to call immigration authorities if they suspected someone they stopped was in the country illegally.

 Romero said she will participate in the city’s Clean Elections program, which will use public funds to finance her campaign.
 To qualify, Romero will need to collect donations of $10 or more from 300 individuals.